Sh1Tt/oncyber/addImage/arweave/README.md

 # bulk load and placement of images

-*Currently an example is available, yet it is depricated to my flavor of writing code.
-I will refactor it soon.*
+**Currently an example is available called one-for-all.js.
+Yet, it is depricated to my flavor and oncyber specific style of writing.
+I will refactor it soon and add it to the readme**

 ---